 - The Agreement shall apply to the exclusion of, and shall prevail over, any terms and conditions contained in or referred to in any documentation submitted by the Customer, or in any correspondence or elsewhere or implied by trade custom, practice or course of dealing, unless specifically excluded or varied in writing by a director or other authorised representative of both Parties.

-- If there is any conflict or inconsistency between any of the provisions of the Commercial Agreement and the Platform Terms & Conditions entered into by the Parties, then the conflict or inconsistency shall be resolved by giving the documents the following order of precedence (with the earlier mentioned documents taking priority):
+- If there is any conflict or inconsistency between any of the provisions of the Commercial Agreement, Order Form and the Platform Terms & Conditions entered into by the Parties, then the conflict or inconsistency shall be resolved by giving the documents the following order of precedence (with the earlier mentioned documents taking priority):

 1. any Special Conditions in the Commercial Agreement;